 - From junction 8 of the M20, continue west along the A20 towards Bearsted passing Bearsted car wash on the right.

 - After 0.7 miles turn right at the bus stops and post-box on the left into a narrow road called Crismill Road.
 If you pass ‘Potted Garden’ nursery then you have gone too far.

-- Continue along Crismill Road over the red brick railway bridge and under the M20, and bare left at the other side onto Crismill Lane.
+- Continue along Crismill Road over the red brick railway bridge and under the M20, and bear left at the other side onto Crismill Lane.

-- Continue along Crismill Lane baring right were the tarmac will finish and continue straight along the track.
+- Continue along Crismill Lane bearing right where the tarmac will finish and continue straight along the track.

 - After 360 metres you will come to a locked steel gate on the right (point A on the plan below) with a residential sign saying ‘Home Court’ ahead.